 The Tick Performance Billet Front Plate for T56 and T56 Magnums is machined here in house in Mount Airy, North Carolina.
 The billet design vastly improves strength, which decreases gear deflection and enhances performance.

 The gear set found in this transmission build uses 9310 material for exceptional strength.
 The gears have a re-engineered design and tooth profile as well as extra gear width wherever possible.
 When talking about extreme power levels and drag racing stick cars, it is inevitable that you will break something inside of your transmission eventually as nothing is bullet proof.
 By design, the G-force gearset is much easier to disassemble (this translates to cheaper labor costs for future rebuilds.)
 All bearings are either slip fit or can be pressed off of their respective shaft without damage, unlike a regular T56 or TR-6060.
 For example, if you break an input gear, you don't have to buy a new bearing as long as the bearing is still good.
 The counter shaft is a two piece design as opposed to one piece on a standard T56 or TR-6060, so if you break 3rd gear for example, you only have to buy the section of counter shaft that has third and fourth on it, not the full assembly.
-If you bang up the face plate lugs on the input gear, it splines off the input gear/shaft so you don't have to purchase a completely new input gear (like you would have to do if you were to bang up the welded-on face plate lugs of a T56 or TR-6060.)
 This is a racer minded gear set!